 2. You will have learnt things about yourself and your smoking from your last Quit attempt that you can use this time.
 For example, what caused you to smoke again?
 Can you avoid those situations this time?

 3. You don’t have to do it alone – our Quitline counsellors can help you all the way along or you can build a plan online.
 Did you use Quitline last time?
 If not, give us a go.
 If you did, make contact.
 We’d love to hear from you.

 4. You don’t have to rely on willpower – Talk to your GP about options.
-Nicotine replacement therapy (NRT) products and quitting medications that can help with withdrawal symptoms and cravings.
+Nicotine replacement therapy (NRT) and stop smoking medications that can help with withdrawal symptoms and cravings.
 If you tried a NRT last time, perhaps see what other products are on offer – it might be that another method suits you better.
 We recommend combination therapy: using patch plus a fast-acting NRT product like mouth spray or gum.
 It's one of the most effective quitting methods, particularly when you pair it with Quitline calls.

 5. There are now more ex-smokers than smokers in Victoria.
 We’ve helped people who’ve smoked for more than 30 years or longer quit, you can too.
 Get tips from ex-smokers.